PennyLaneAI/catalyst/doc/dev/custom_devices.rst

 If you already have a custom PennyLane device defined in Python and have added a shared object that corresponds to your implementation of the ``QuantumDevice`` class, then all you need to do is to add a ``get_c_interface`` method to your PennyLane device.
 The ``get_c_interface`` method should be a static method that takes no parameters and returns the complete path to your shared library with the ``QuantumDevice`` implementation.
-After doing so, Catalyst should be able to interface with your custom device with no problem.
+After doing so, Catalyst should be able to interface with your custom device.

 .. code-block:: python